radekBednarik/playwright-test-skeleton/README.md

 This package will create a basic template of Playwright Test project with following properties:

-- language is Typescript
+- language is Typescript or JavaScript
 - ESLint config file for linting is created
 - Prettier is installed
-- Eslint and Prettier git precommit hooks are created
+- Eslint and Prettier git precommit hooks are created, if user wants to
 - basic example tests are created in `/tests` folder
+- default Playwright Test configuration file is created

 ## Preconditions